Diocese of Scranton: 1960 to 2010

 In August 1968, a Hazelton police office wrote to Bishop McCormick about Robert N. Caparelli, then assistant pastor at Most Precious Blood Parish in Hazelton.
 The officer stated that a woman had complained to him about the relationship between Caparelli and her two young sons.
 This information was confirmed by the church pastor.
 McCormick then transferred Caparelli to a new parish.
 In 1974, a Pennsylvania State Police trooper confronted Caparelli with accusations of sexual abuse of different victims.
-Although Caparelli admitted guilt, he was transferred to another diocese.
+Caparelli admitted guilt, and was transferred to another diocese.

-Caparelli was charged in 1991 with the sexual assault in 1985 of a 16-year-old boy in 1985.
+Caparelli was charged in 1991 with the sexual assault in 1985 of a minor in 1985.
 He pleaded guilty in December 1991 and was sentenced to two to five years in prison.
 That same month, the victim sued the diocese.
 In 1993, Bishop Timlin sent a letter to the court, asking it to transfer Caparelli to a Catholic treatment facility.
 Caparelli died in 1994.
 More of his victims contacted the diocese in later years.